 Oxford's reputation for master's-level legal education has few equals.
 All of the courses on offer involve intensive work to a very high academic standard, and the BCL and MJur are exceptional in their use of tutorials as a principal means of course delivery.
 Both of these programmes offer an extensive variety of options and the opportunity to specialise in certain fields or to select a diverse combination of courses.
 For those with more specialist interests, the faculty also offers the MSc in Law and Finance, the MSc in Taxation, and the Postgraduate Diploma in Intellectual Property Law and Practice.

 For its research students, the faculty offers a wider range of legal and interdisciplinary specialisms corresponding to the diverse interests of faculty members.
-For many research students the ultimate goal will be a DPhil, the Oxford term for a doctoral qualification, but the faculty also offers one-year research courses which can either be taken in their own right or as a first stage of the DPhil.
+For many research students the ultimate goal will be a DPhil, the Oxford term for a doctoral qualification, but the faculty also offers a one-year MPhil course which can either be taken in its own right or as a first stage of the DPhil.
 As a research student, you can expect to work closely with a specialist supervisor who will help you develop your ideas and pursue your thesis to a successful conclusion.

 Research students play a central role in the intellectual life of the faculty, collaborating in numerous discussion groups and colloquia and participating in many BCL, MJur and MSc course seminars.